 I think there’s something powerful about adults stepping out of the way and letting the kids’ voices be heard.

 Now, there aren’t a lot of resources out there for how to let KIDS lead.
-There aren’t many schools that teach how to chord on a piano, how to recognize chord patterns, how to play band or orchestra instruments with worship (using the limited notes that beginners know), how kids can hear the Holy Spirit when you are painting and drawing, how kids need to live lives of worship and not just sing or play pretty… and songwriting courses for kids are not usually something that parents have an option of signing their kids up for.
+There aren’t many schools that teach how to play chords on a piano and follow a chord chart, how to recognize chord patterns, how to play band or orchestra instruments with worship songs (using the limited notes that beginners know), how kids can hear the Holy Spirit when they are painting and drawing, how kids need to live lives of worship and not just sing or play pretty… and songwriting courses for kids are not usually something that parents have an option of signing their kids up for.

-So, my heart for this was to start something new, building on things Leo and I had done in the past.
+So, my heart for this was to start something, building on things Leo and I had done in the past.

 But this was totally new.